The Price of Sovereignty: Funding UK Defense Before It’s Too Late

 Make It Easy for the Best and Brightest to Build

-For the UK to fully harness its technological potential, it is important to address the barriers that small and medium-sized enterprises (SMEs) face in engaging with the defence sector.
+For the UK to fully harness its technological potential, it is important to address the barriers that small and medium-sized enterprises (SMEs) face in engaging with the defense sector.
 Currently, many innovative startups are deterred by a procurement process that is often perceived as slow, opaque, and often impossible to navigate.

 To access their talent, their ideas, and their ambition – they must be met halfway.